 2015 – 2017: Rediscovering Bennerley Viaduct

 A significant development in the viaduct’s recent history was the highly successful Heritage Lottery funded project “Rediscovering Bennerley Viaduct” (2015 – 2017).
 This Sustrans led project raised the profile of the viaduct and inspired the local community to take a fresh interest in restoring and re-opening the structure.
 An integral part of this project was the creation of the Friends of Bennerley Viaduct (FoBV), a thriving community group who are passionate about bringing the structure back into use.
-An ambitious £8 million project was proposed to restore and repurpose the structure with a £4.6m bid being submitted to Heritage Lottery.
+An ambitious £8 million project was proposed to restore and repurpose the structure with a £4.6m bid being submitted to Heritage Lottery in 2017.
 Although the bid was not successful on its first attempt, Heritage Lottery considered the project was a strong one recommending its resubmission.
-Sadly, in early 2018, Sustrans announced that due to other priorities within their organisation, they no longer wished to lead on taking the Bennerley Viaduct project forwards.
+In early 2018, Sustrans announced that due to other priorities within their organisation, they no longer wished to lead on taking the Bennerley Viaduct project forwards.